Post-Newtonian theory-inspired framework for characterizing eccentricity in gravitational waveforms: Methods

 \subsection{Detailed framework for characterizing eccentricity from modulation function}

 We first note that the modulation time-series $\xi(t; \boldsymbol{\lambda})$ is a real-valued function that exhibits a sinusoidal decay behavior.
 It is possible to identify the envelope of this decaying time-series.
 In fact, $\xi(t; \boldsymbol{\lambda})$ has two envelopes: the upper envelope $\xi^{\rm env}_{\rm p}(t)$ corresponds to the values associated with periastron, and the lower envelope $\xi^{\rm env}_{\rm a}(t)$ corresponds to the values associated with apastron.
-The absolute values of the envelopes, i.e., $\xi^{\rm env}_{\rm p}(t)$ and $-\xi^{\rm env}_{\rm a}(t)$ are monotonically decreasing, positive-valued functions of time, and hence suitable for describing in terms of an eccentricity parameter. \sk{While constructing the envelopes, we only consider the absolute values of $\xi(t; \boldsymbol{\lambda})$ to ensure that both the upper and lower envelopes are monotonically decreasing, positive-valued functions (to mimic the behavior of an eccentricity parameter). }
+The absolute values of the envelopes, i.e., $\xi^{\rm env}_{\rm p}(t)$ and $-\xi^{\rm env}_{\rm a}(t)$ are monotonically decreasing, positive-valued functions of time.
+Therefore, they provide an effective means of characterizing eccentricity evolution.

 Within the PN approximation, the time evolution of the canonical eccentricity parameter (for non-spinning BBH mergers) is given by